brandonwu694/STATS_170B_CAPSTONE_GROUP15/README.md

 # ICU Length of Stay Classification

-This capstone project now predicts ICU length-of-stay category from information available at ICU admission through the first 24 hours only.
+This capstone project aims to predict ICU length-of-stay category from information available at ICU admission through the first 24 hours only.

 Target classes: